Continuing Education Activity

 Roughly 90% of those with OCD have coexisting psychiatric diagnoses, most commonly are anxiety disorders.

 Males present earlier, but in adulthood, more females are affected.
 Postpartum females are up to two times as likely as the general female population to develop OCD.

-As stated above, the exact cause of the obsessive-compulsive disorder (OCD) is still a mystery.
+As stated above, the exact cause of obsessive-compulsive disorder (OCD) is still a mystery.

 By evaluating individuals who develop OCD after developing a brain lesion or stroke, we were able to localize OCD symptoms to certain areas of the brain.
 Now, through fMRIs, DTI, and SPECT imaging, OCD has been observed to be linked to the cortico-striato-thalamo-cortical circuits, particularly the orbitofrontal cortex, the caudate, anterior cingulate cortex, and thalamus.

 Those who have obsessive-compulsive disorder (OCD) have a 7% risk of Tourette syndrome and a 20% chance of developing tics.
 As the treatment for OCD involves selective serotonin reuptake inhibitors (SSRIs) and possible antipsychotics, adverse effects of these medications include but are not limited to weight gain, tardive dyskinesia, and dystonia.

 History and Physical

 When taking a thorough history of a patient to evaluate for obsessive-compulsive disorder (OCD), one must ask if they have any ruminations or incessant intrusive thoughts that consume more time than they would like (less than one hour) or interfere with their life in any way.
 The same must be inquired about compulsions or repetitive behaviors such as desires to tap, count, reorganize, or behave in any manner that might put their mind at ease.
-Look for rigid habits, aggressive outbursts, coercive behavior such as easily triggered angry reactions by trivial incitements.
+Look for rigid habits, aggressive outbursts, and coercive behavior such as easily triggered angry reactions by trivial incitements.

 Since there is a heritable component of the disorder, it is also essential to ask if any family members have been diagnosed or experience similar symptoms.